Spirit of America Bookstore

 • 1905 March 6: Birthday of James Robert 'Bob' Wills near Kosse, in East Texas; the 'King of Western Swing' and his Texas Playboys band still influence the music business; he died in Fort Worth, Texas in 1975.

-• 1905 June 20: birthday of playwright Lillian Hellman in New Orleans, Louisiana; she died at age 79 at Martha's Vineyard in Massachusetts in June 1984.
+• 1905 June 20: Birthday of playwright Lillian Hellman in New Orleans, Louisiana; she died at age 79 at Martha's Vineyard in Massachusetts in June 1984.

 • 1905 June 27: Founding of the Industrial Workers of the World [I.W.W., aka 'wobblies'] trade union in Chicago, Illinois.